Anant/example-apache-spark-and-datastax-astra/Connect/README.md

 2. Once you have downloaded the Astra Secure Connect Bundle, drag-and-drop it into the "Connect" directory in Gitpod.

 ## Step 4: Download DataStax Studio Notebook and Run Cells in Astra Studio
-1. While we have DataStax Astra open, let's go ahead and download this notebook [file]().
+1. While we have DataStax Astra open, let's go ahead and download this notebook [file](https://drive.google.com/file/d/1uwCuUkd4EOi16FSCxT2gKRdhBXxtObh8/view?usp=sharing).
 Once the notebook is downloaded, open Studio on DataStax Astra and then drag-and-drop the notebook file into Studio.
 2. Run the cells in the notebook and set up our Astra database for when we connect to it using Apache Spark.
+Don't forget to select your keyspace when running the cells.

 ## Step 5: Run Spark-Shell and connect to our Astra database
 1. If not already: `cd spark-3.0.1-bin-hadoop2.7`